 In July 2016, the Authority obtained an \$80,000 revolving line of credit to finance certain capital projects.
 In October 2018, the capital revolving line of credit was amended to increase the maximum amount that can be drawn and outstanding at any one time to \$150,000.
 The capital revolving line of credit is secured by the revenues of the Authority.
 The Authority had until July 1, 2020 to request revolving advances on the line of credit.
-The capital revolving line of credit contains a provision that in the event of a default, the outstanding amounts under this line of credit become immediately due; and the commitment amount be reduced to \$0; Each revolving advance bears interest at the LIBOR Index Rate, which ranged from 0.45% to 2.85% and 2.85% to 3.429% for the years ended December 31, 2020 and 2019, respectively.
-At December 31, 2019, the Authority had \$62,500 in outstanding revolving advances.
+The capital revolving line of credit contains a provision that in the event of a default, the outstanding amounts under this line of credit become immediately due; and the commitment amount be reduced to \$0; Each revolving advance bears interest at the LIBOR

+Index Rate, which ranged from 0.45% to 2.85% for the year ended December 31, 2020.
 The balance was paid off during 2020 and the line of credit was closed.

 In June 2020, the Authority obtained a \$150,000 revolving line of credit to finance certain capital projects.
 The capital revolving line of credit is secured by the receipts and revenues of the Authority's water and sewer system on a subordinate basis.
 The Authority has until June 23, 2023 to request revolving advances on the line of credit, at which time the Authority has the option to convert the unpaid principal balance to a term loan.
 The capital revolving line of credit contains a provision that in the event of default, the lender shall be under no further obligation to make loans to the Authority and the outstanding amount under this line of credit becomes immediately due.
 Each revolving advance bears interest per annum equal to the sum of 79% of the daily LIBOR rate plus the applicable margin (1.61% to 1.78%).
 The agreement includes a LIBOR replacement rider for determining an alternative rate of interest in the event LIBOR is no longer available.
-At December 31, 2020, the interest rate was 2.005%.
-At December 31, 2020, the Authority had \$26,665 in outstanding revolving advances.
+At December 31, 2021 and 2020, the interest rate was 2% and 2.005%, respectively.
+At December 31, 2021 and 2020, the Authority had \$95,792 and \$26,665, respectively, in outstanding revolving advances.